RHSTigerTech/APCSA_CH6_Labs/README.md

 for each salesperson and the total number of sales.
 Study the code, then compile and run the program to see how it works.

-As you complet this lab you should be able to run the `main` method as well as `SalesTest.java` to test your program.
+As you complete this lab you should be able to run the `main` method as well as `SalesTest.java` to test your program.

 Now modify the program as follows:
 1.  a) Complete the `average` method to compute and return the average of `arr`.
 Be sure to use the length instance